Social Cost of Carbon Explorer

 A Word on the Certainty Equivalent

 The certainty equivalent differs from the mean, or average, value in future years in that it incorporates the value of uncertainty about the future.
-The certainty equivalent value is typically lower, reflecting the fact that future climate impacts as measured in dollars tend to be larger when society is wealthier—since there are more assets to be damaged by changes in the climate—and those wealthier societies tend to place less value on each additional dollar of damages.
+The certainty equivalent value is typically lower, reflecting the fact that future climate impacts as measured in dollars tend to be larger when society is wealthier—since there are more assets in the economy exposed to climate impacts—and those wealthier societies tend to place less value on each additional dollar of damages.
 While the mean and the certainty equivalent values are similar over the next few decades, the differences are larger in the further future.
 Looking at 2100, we see that the certainty equivalent value is as much as 40% smaller than the mean value.

 When an SSP scenario is selected, the certainty equivalent is the same as the mean value.
 This is because the SSP scenarios use point estimates, and do not individually quantify uncertainty about future socioeconomic or emissions outcomes.